Buying a Property

 Looking at Houses

-Your real estate agent will start contacting you with inspection opportunities plus
+Your real estate agent will start contacting you with inspection opportunities plus you can attend open houses listed in the Realtor or local papers.

 Making an Offer